Tenderly/hardhat-tenderly/packages/tenderly-hardhat/README.md

 - **Manual verification approach** - You will have to manually verify the contracts via plugin method calls.
 - **Task verification approach** - Verify your contracts via `tenderly:verify` hardhat task.

+You can also verify proxy contracts supported by `@openzeppelin/hardhat-upgrades` plugin.
+For more information on that, you can check out the chapter about [Proxy Contract Verification](#proxy-contract-verification).

 ## Installation

 ```bash